published or accepted

 - 1 page per side (68 pages): pdf (790 kB)

-(Note: This paper completely subsumes the manuscript known as
+(Note: This paper and its sequel completely subsume the manuscript known as

 sums, monodromy maps and symplectic fillings, which was occasionally

 cited in the past as "in preparation" but is now officially abandoned.)